-The third Maritime Archaeology Graduate Symposium was held at Worcester College, University of Oxford from the 22nd – 23rd February 2020.
-Dates: 22 – 23 February 2020 and organised by our Oxford University Scholars, Nesrine A. El-Galy and Achilles Iasonos.
+The third Maritime Archaeology Graduate Symposium was held at Worcester College, University of Oxford from the 22nd – 23rd February 2020 and organised by our Oxford University Scholars, Nesrine A. El-Galy and Achilles Iasonos.
 The Foundation awarded three bursaries for participants from the eastern Mediterranean to attend and present at the conference.
-Below is a report from the MAGS committee and a summary of the reports from the three bursary recipients
+Below is a report from the MAGS committee and a summary of the reports from the three bursary recipients.
+A series of short reports have also been published and can be found here

 This two-day conference reached out to an audience of seventy early career researchers from ten different countries and fifteen different institutions and provided the opportunity for nineteen early career researchers to present their work.
 The conference also provided a platform for this community to forge bonds of friendship between places and institutions and to create academic and personal networks that will serve them into the future as they progress in their careers.